 I am happy to answer questions about anything, but in particular, I have experiences to share about enrolling children in public schools, purchasing a home in Ames, trying to manage a family while in grad school, and raising backyard hens.

 Bonus tip: I encourage you to freely ask questions of faculty, staff, and students.
 No one can learn everything from the POS Manual or website information.
 I wish I had asked more questions instead of assuming that I “should” know it all or that asking questions made me seem uninformed.
 As for food, I like the mac and cheese and homemade chips/dip at the Cafe, pizza at Vesuvius, and Scotch eggs, scones, and tea at the Mucky Duck pub.

 Hi!
-I’m Sam, a first year PhD student in the Rhetoric and Professional Communication program here at ISU.
+I’m Sam, a second-year PhD student in the Rhetoric and Professional Communication program here at ISU.
 My current research interests are risk communication, visual rhetoric, and navigating digital spaces.
 I plan on staying in academia after graduation, ideally securing a tenure track position at an R1 university.
 I have 3 years experience teaching English Composition courses and hope to teach Technical Communication courses in the future.

 I am originally from Fayetteville, North Carolina, but have moved around a bit since starting graduate school.
 I came to Ames from Tampa, Florida so if you are also from a warm weathered state, we can reminisce about warm winters and flip flops.
 Topics I can advise on: renting apartments off-campus, CyRide, restaurants & bars, sorting out the course DPS, and getting in your transfer credits.

 Bonus Tip: If you’re looking for good wings and a place to watch sports, check out The Other Place.
 They’ve got good drinks and a big screen for games!